Our team is composed of scientists, entrepreneurs, and drug hunters who share a collective vision and passion for profoundly impacting

 In 2007 Grompe founded Yecuris Corporation, which distributes mice with "humanized" livers to pharmaceutical and biotech companies for pre-clinical research in infectious liver diseases, liver gene therapy, and drug metabolism.

-In 2016, he cofounded Ambys Medicines, which develops treatments for advanced liver disease through enhancement or regeneration of hepatocyte activity.
+In 2016, he cofounded Ambys Medicines where he currently serves as the CSO.
+Ambys develops treatments for advanced liver disease through enhancement or regeneration of hepatocyte activity.